Job profiles

 Overall, this project's main focus was on content - finding a language and terms that would be not only understandable, but also interesting for secondary school students in particular audience, was an iterative process.

-This was also a great opportunity to learn more about conducting user research in groups - up until that point most of my experience was on 1:1 sessions.
+This was a great opportunity to learn more about conducting user research in groups - up until that point most of my experience was on 1:1 sessions.
 Learning how to manage a group of users and gather insights as a team was definitely one of the most interesting learning points in the project.